DSD-DBS/capella-collab-manager/docs/docs/api/index.md

 ### PAT Creation

 To create a personal access token (PAT) you can go to `Menu` > `Tokens`.
 Every token requires a description and expiration date.
+In addition, the token only has access to the provided scope.
+In the API documentation you'll find the required permissions for each route.

 !!! info

     The token which is generated will disappear after leaving the page.
     Make sure you save it - you won't be able to access it again.

-### PAT Scope
+!!! important

-Personal access tokens have the same scope as the user who created it.
-It is therefore important that you do not share them with others or publish them.
     All requests are made in the name of the user who issued the token and are logged accordingly.
 If you lose, share, or publish a token you must revoke it immediately and inform your system administrator team.

 ### Revoke a PAT